All Episodes

 I've got it two or three times in a stack over here.

-California utilities would control the temperature of new homes and commercial buildings in emergencies with radio controlled thermostats under a proposed state update to building energy efficient standards.
+California utilities would control the temperature of new homes and commercial buildings in emergencies with radio-controlled thermostats under a proposed state update to building energy efficient standards.

 This is what will happen if global warming is declared by California to be an emergency event.

-Well, we'll wait for this to play out.
+While we'll wait for this to play out.

-And so in California, they are making a play to have control over your thermostat from the utility company.
+And so in California, they are making a play to have control over your thermostat from the utility company, meaning you will not be able to raise it or lower it to your preference.

 There will be governors or limits on your thermostat from the utility company, and it'll be whatever the state mandates.

-Uh this is not that far removed from any number of like the light bulb switch.
+This is not that far removed from any number of, like the light bulb switch, the banning of the incandescent light bulb by the year 2012.

 An absolute meaningless, worthless gesture that hardly anybody raised an eyebrow over, and yet it represents one of the most dramatic increases in government control over your freedom and your life that you could imagine.

-What if they declare global warming an emergency?
+And what if they declare global warming an emergency?

 Who'd stop them?